Open-QKD-Network/cqptoolkit/README.md

     + Configuration through config file, command line arguments or network interface.
     + Automatic Site Agent and Tunnel Controller discovery using [Zeroconf][]

-## Overview

 This project is intended to be used for both scientific research work and to form part of completed projects.
 As such it incorporates some approaches which are intended to maintain a production quality level of code and design.
+More details on the project can be found in [this paper](paper.md).
 The build system is based on [CMake][], it is used to produce many different build files from one set of definitions.
 In order to build the code, one of the build systems, such as gcc, is setup by calling the command `cmake` first.
 See the build folder for ready made scripts for common environments.
 See the [walk through](Walkthrough.md) for details of how the system operates.
 The [TLS](TLS.md) document details how this system can be used with standard internet communications.

+To contribute to this project please see the [Contribution](Contribution.md) file.
 ## Installation

-Requires Artful 17.10 or newer
-Run the setup file with  ``sh setup/setupBuild.sh -r``.
-If you want to use dynamic discovery install avahi with ``sudo apt install avahi-daemon``.
-Install the tools with ``sudo dpkg -i CQP-<version>-Linux-{CQPToolkit,QKDInterfaces,Tools}.deb``.
+### Ubuntu 18.04+

+Download the packages from [Gitlab](https://gitlab.com/QComms/cqptoolkit/-/jobs/artifacts/master/download?job=package%3Adeb).
+Extract the zip file and install the tools with ``sudo dpkg -i setup/*.deb build/gcc/CQP-*-Linux-{Algorithms,Networking,CQPToolkit,KeyManagement,QKDInterfaces,CQPUI,Simulate,Tools,UI}.deb``.
+This will complain about missing dependencies but don't worry, run `sudo apt update && sudo apt install -fy` to install the dependencies and finish the setup.

-To install the GUI programs run ``sudo dpkg -i CQP-<version>-Linux-UI.deb``.
+To install the development files (headers and static libraries) run ``sudo dpkg -i build/gcc/CQP-*-Linux-*-dev.deb``.

 For instructions on running the demos see [Demos](DemoHowto.md)

 ## Exploring the Library

-The in-source documentation has details and examples to help developers, ether build the `doc` target (see below) of visit the [CQPToolkit Documentation][].
+The in-source documentation has details and examples to help developers, ether build the `doc` target (see below) of visit the [CQPToolkit Documentation](https://qcomms.gitlab.io/cqptoolkit/).

 The focal point, in terms of QKD, is the `cqp::IKeyPublisher` interface.
 This provides an outward facing callback called `cqp::IKeyCallback` which can be implemented by any class which wants to receive ready to use key bytes.
 This is common to both sides of the connection.
 These interfaces form part of a standard communication mechanism, implemented by the `cqp::SessionController` classes which can be specialised to provide new features.